-• From October 1 through April 30, clearing, grading, and other soil disturbing activities shall only be permitted if shown to the satisfaction of the local permitting authority that silt-laden runoff will be prevented from leaving the site through a combination of the following: Site conditions including existing vegetative coverage, slope, soil type, and proximity to receiving waters; and Limitations on activities and the extent of disturbed areas; and Proposed erosion and sediment control measures. • local p Based on the information provided and/or local weather conditions, the local permitting authority may expand or restrict the seasonal limitation on site disturbance. • The following activities are exempt from the seasonal clearing and grading limitations: Routine maintenance and necessary repair of erosion and sediment control BMPs; Routine maintenance of public facilities or existing utility structures that do not expose the soil or result in the removal of the vegetative cover to soil; and Activities where there is 100 percent infiltration of surface water runoff within the site in approved and installed erosion and sediment control facilities.
+• From October 1 through April 30, clearing, grading, and other soil disturbing activities shall only be permitted if shown to the satisfaction of the local permitting authority that silt-laden runoff will be prevented from leaving the site through a combination of the following: Site conditions including existing vegetative coverage, slope, soil type, and proximity to receiving waters; and Limitations on activities and the extent of disturbed areas; and Proposed erosion and sediment control measures. • local p on the information provided and/or local weather conditions, the ermitting authority may expand or restrict the seasonal limitation on sturbance.
+The following activities are exempt from the seas grading limitations: llowing activities are exempt from the seasonal clearing and g limitations: Routine maintenance and necessary repair of erosion and sediment control BMPs; Routine maintenance of public facilities or existing utility structures that do not expose the soil or result in the removal of the vegetative cover to soil; and Activities where there is 100 percent infiltration of surface water runoff within the site in approved and installed erosion and sediment control facilities.
+4: :41.
+1 14:1. iting and Other Luxindiations